 Our next stop takes us to the German Post Office Museum, a double-story building that was once the hub of maritime trade with Europe and beyond.
 Built in the early 19th century, this establishment reflects Lamu’s prominence as a trading center.

-Originally reclaimed from the sea by Mrs. Mwana Madina, it was later purchased and renovated by German Consul Mr. Gustav Denhardt.
+Originally reclaimed from the sea by Mrs. Mwana Madina, it was later purchased and renovated with new timber flooring by German Consul Mr. Gustav Denhardt.
 Today, it stands as a testament to Lamu’s role in global trade.

 4. The Swahili House Museum: A Living Heritage